 Maybe you forgot to line up days off work and the boss has a workload that won't let him give you time off during the peak of the rut.

-Even if failing to get ready far enough in advance doesn't result in any major disasters, it has other more subtle negative side effects.
+Even if failing to get ready for deer hunting season far enough in advance doesn't result in any major disasters, it has other more subtle negative side effects.
 It turns the preparations into a hurry-up and catch-up race that negates one of the major purposes of the sport: stepping out of our hectic daily lifestyles into the slowed-down pace of nature.

 It's hard to get into the rhythm of the woods when you're driving around town frantically at 4 a.m. trying to find a store open to buy last minute supplies instead of resting comfortably in camp, fully prepared and sleeping soundly until you're ready to head out.